pletzer/perf_kupe/Cray/upwindCxx/001-cray-env.md

-# How to squeeze C++ performance on kupe using the Cray compiler: a case study
+# Squeezing performance on kupe using the Cray compiler: example of an advection C++ code

 ## Overview

 Through a few simple steps, we show how to improve the performance of a C++ code on the NeSI Cray XC-50 system (Skylake processor 2.4GHz) installed at the National Institute for Water and Atmospheric Research (NIWA), New Zealand.

-Our example, upwindCxx, is a finite difference code written in C++ which advects a bubble on a 3D periodic grid using a low order upwind algorithm.
+Our example, upwindCxx, is a finite difference code written in C++ which advects (pushes) a bubble on a 3D periodic grid using an upwind algorithm.
+The core part of the algorithm is a loop over millions of cells where field values are taken at adjacent cells.
+The code is simple, comprising of a few hundred lines of code, yet complex enough to represent finite difference/element/volume codes, which share similar computation patterns.

 ![Advection of bubble](../../figs/advect.png)

 ## Prerequisites

-To walk through the example, you will need to have access to NeSI/NIWA kupe platform and be familiar to the development environment on kupe (git, CMake and compilers).
+To walk through the example, you will need to have access to NeSI/NIWA kupe platform and be familiar to the development environment on kupe (Unix, git, CMake and compilers).
 Refer  to the training deck [https://github.com/nesi/hpc_training/tree/gh-pages/_lessons/kupe] for details.

 Our starting point is the default environment with the PrgEnv-cray/6.0.4 programming environment loaded.

 ## Downloading and building the example code

-upwindCxx is included in the fidibench test suite, We'll start with downloading and building the code:
+First we need to download and build upwindCxx, which is included in the fidibench test suite:

 ```
 git clone https://github.com/pletzer/fidibench